Deimos-AI/.github/profile/README.md

 # Welcome

 Greetings, fellow purveyor of the Internet.
-We are Deimos AI, a startup AI Consultancy based in Nottingham, England - the Land of Robin Hood.
+We are Deimos AI, an AI Consultancy based in Nottingham, England - the Land of Robin Hood.

 <table>
 <tr>